gvwilson/sensibleadventures/shapers.md

 while the Director plays the part of all the non-player characters.
 (The Director is often an adult or the person who created the adventure.)

+> Note:
+> these rules are derived from Atomic Sock Monkey's PDQ rules.

 ## Background

 Thousands of years ago,